Become a Police Negotiator: Career Roadmap

 Research the requirements to become a police negotiator.
 Learn about the job duties and read the step-by-step process to start a career in law enforcement crisis intervention.

-Police negotiators, also known as crisis or hostage negotiators, are usually highly trained law enforcement agents who attempt to talk people out of dangerous situations.
+Police negotiators, also known as crisis or hostage negotiators, are usually highly trained law enforcement agents who attempt to talk people out of creating or maintaining a dangerous situation.
 For instance, they may use their communications skills to stop a person from committing suicide.
 Negotiators may also try to convince criminals to turn themselves in or to release hostages.

 General requirements to become a police officer include meeting eligibility requirements for the police academy, completing basic academy training and, in some cases, completing postsecondary classes or holding an undergraduate degree.
 To become a federal negotiator, individuals usually must have a four-year degree and experience in law enforcement.
 The following table lists the basic requirements for becoming a police negotiator: